Leading By Example

-USC Thornton adjunct instructor Sophie Reeves gives students life-changing opportunities to work the Super Bowl and Ye and Drake performance
+USC Thornton adjunct instructor Sophie Reeves gives life-changing, student opportunities to work the Super Bowl and Ye and Drake performance

 Before she became a USC Thornton Music Industry program student, Evan Sheldon would excitedly plop down on the couch with her family each February to watch the Super Bowl.
 Never did she think, while gazing at the TV, that she might one day be part of producing the event, in her native Los Angeles nonetheless.